-- Install the concentric pipe or elbow with the male side (smooth) on the female side (with lip seal) to the end stop on the previously installed element in order to ensure sealing efficiency of the coupling.
+Install the concentric pipe or elbow with the male side (smooth) on the female side (with lip seal) to the end stop on the previously installed element in order to ensure sealing efficiency of the coupling.

-If the exhaust terminal and/or extension concentric pipe needs shortening, consider that the internal duct must always protrude by $5\,\mathrm{mm}$ with respect to the external duct.
+If the exhaust terminal and/or extension concentric pipe needs shortening, consider that the internal duct must always protrude by 5 mm with respect to the external duct.

 For safety purposes, do not even temporarily obstruct the appliance intake/exhaust terminal.
-The various parts of the flue system must be checked to ensure that they have been laid in such a way as to prevent the coupled parts from detaching, in particular, the flue exhaust duct in the Ø80 separator kit configuration.
-If the condition described above is not adequately guaranteed, it will be necessary to use the appropriate retaining clamp kit.
+The various parts of the flue system must be checked to ensure that they have been laid in such a way as to prevent the coupled parts from detaching, in particular, the flue exhaust duct in the Ø100 separator kit configuration; if the above condition is not adequately guaranteed, it will be necessary to resort to the specific anti-slip clamp kit.